Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Numerical Evaluation

 \subsection{Battery Constraints with Infinitely Backlogged Buffer}

-In Fig.~\ref{fig:AWGN}, we revisit the power allocation scheme $\mathcal{B}$ discussed in Example~\ref{ex:communication} for an infinitely backlogged data buffer.
-The communication channel is AWGN with SNR $\gamma=1$, and we choose the polynomial decay exponent $\beta=2$.
-From Theorems~\ref{th:expdecay} and~\ref{th:quaddecay} we know that the TO policy should achieve an exponential decay for discharge probability compared to the quadratic decay for scheme $\mathcal{B}$.
-On the other hand, the TO policy can not achieve the maximum utility while scheme $\mathcal{B}$ should achieve maximum utility as $(\log M)^2/M^2$.
-Fig.~\ref{fig:AWGN}\subref{fig:subfig2} plots the battery discharge probability as a function of the battery size $M$.
-As expected, the TO policy performs better than scheme $\mathcal{B}$.
-However, the advantage of using policy $\mathcal{B}$ is evident in Fig.~\ref{fig:AWGN}\subref{fig:subfig3}, which compares the time average utilities achieved by each scheme.
-It can be seen that, for the choice of parameters and data used in this simulation, scheme $\mathcal{B}$ achieves the maximum utility $U(\mu)$ for a battery size of $10^7$ mAh, whereas the TO scheme does not achieve the maximum utility even asymptotically.
+{In Fig.~\ref{fig:AWGN}, we revisit the energy management scheme $\mathcal{B}$ discussed in Example~\ref{ex:communication} for an infinitely backlogged data buffer.
+The communication channel is Gaussian and we choose the polynomial decay exponent $\beta=2$. {To illustrate Theorems~\ref{th:quaddecay}~and~\ref{th:expdecay} simultaneously, we define an energy management scheme $\mathcal{C}$, which allocates a power strictly less than the average replenishment rate.
+In particular, $e^\mathcal{C}(t)=\{\min\{B(t), \mu-c\}\}^+$, where $c$ is a constant.} From Theorems~\ref{th:quaddecay} and~\ref{th:expdecay} we know that policy $\mathcal{C}$ achieves an exponential decay for discharge probability compared to the quadratic decay for scheme $\mathcal{B}$.
+On the other hand, policy $\mathcal{C}$ can not achieve the maximum utility while the utility achieved by scheme $\mathcal{B}$ should {approach} maximum utility as $(\log M)^2/M^2$.
+Fig.~\ref{fig:AWGN}\subref{fig:subfig2} plots the battery discharge rate as a function of the battery size.
+As expected, policy $\mathcal{C}$ performs better than scheme $\mathcal{B}$.
+However, the advantage of using policy $\mathcal{B}$ is evident in Fig.~\ref{fig:AWGN}\subref{fig:subfig3}, which compares the normalized time average utilities, $\frac{\bar{U}^{\mathcal{C}}}{U(\mu)}$ and $\frac{\bar{U}^{\mathcal{B}}}{U(\mu)}$, achieved by each scheme.
+It can be seen that, for the choice of parameters used in this simulation, scheme $\mathcal{B}$ achieves the maximum utility $U(\mu)$ for a battery size of $250$ J, whereas the scheme $\mathcal{C}$ does not achieve the maximum utility even asymptotically.}